IBM-Swift-Sunset/Aphid/README.md

     let package = Package(
         name: "ProjectName",
         dependencies: [
-            .Package(url: "https://github.com/IBM-Swift/Aphid.git", majorVersion: 0, minor: 1)
+            .Package(url: "https://github.com/IBM-Swift/Aphid.git", majorVersion: 0, minor: 2)
         ])
     ```
+3. Setup XCode to build library (Optional)

-3. Navigate to your XCode project build settings then in both the `SSLService` and `Aphid` Targets add:
+    Navigate to your XCode project build settings then in both the `SSLService` and `Aphid` Targets add:

-    Add `/usr/local/opt/openssl/include` to its Header Search Paths
+    - Add `/usr/local/opt/openssl/include` to its Header Search Paths
-    Add `/usr/local/opt/openssl/lib` to its Library Search Paths
+    - Add `/usr/local/opt/openssl/lib` to its Library Search Paths

     Note: If interested in the test cases, `AphidTestCases` target will also need `/usr/local/opt/openssl/lib` added to its Library Search Paths